-I [used to] live in Sydney, Australia, where I help individuals, small businesses and new startups build their web presence [I now travel up and down the east coast].
+I currently house/pet sit in and around Sydney and sometimes up and down the east coast of Australia.
+While doing this I am seeking work and also helping individuals, small businesses and new startups build their web presence and computer support.
 I have been working within the IT (Information Technology) Industry since 1982 and have created over 100 amazingly unique websites, provided help and support for many thousands of computer users solving their problems with their Windows and Apple computers.
 I personally have a passion for technology and graphics design and look forward to the new emerging devices that can make our lives better and more fun.

 In the 80’s I founded and operated the Australian MSX computer users club, The Grace Bros computer club and appeared in the local media promoting computers and technology.
 I was hired by John Sands Sega to demonstrate their Personal Computers at Shopping Centres and Computer Shows.

 In the 90’s I became the web author of the first online pizza ordering website Pizza.net.au, created the popular Great Australian Graphics Clip Art library and worked on the user interface for Japanese Tutor for Ashton Scholastic.
 I created font and clip art libraries for the Windows competitor Berkely Systems GeoWorks.

 I have been fortunate to have been involved with some amazing people such as journalist Paul Lockyer and TCN 9’s Ray Martin’s Midday Show, written articles for Peter Blasina’s Video Camera Magazine in the early 1990’s with my love for Desktop Video and Animation and in the late 90’s providing tech support to Australian award winning cinematographer Don McAlpine ASC.